Rhumbline network: Rhumblines vis-à-vis windrose lines

-Before modern accurate surveying, there was no method for measuring longitude at sea so maps used to have many distortions, especially in the east west direction.
+Before modern accurate surveying, there was no method for measuring longitude at sea so maps used to have many distortions, especially in the east–west direction.
 There was also distortion due to the curvature of the Earth's surface.
 The multitude of compass roses with straight lines extending outwards across the map derived from how the maps were then made by compiling empirical observations from navigators who attempted to follow a constant bearing at sea.

-All portolan maps share these characteristic "windrose networks", which emanate from compass roses located at various points on the map (or mapamundi).
+All portolan maps share these characteristic "windrose networks", which emanate from compass roses located at various points on the map (or mappamundi).
 These better called "windrose lines" are generated "by observation and the compass", and are designated today as "lines of course" or "lines of rhumb" ("rhumb lines" in the fourteenth century, traced on portolan's particular projection, though not to be confused with modern rhumb lines, meridians or isoazimuthals).

 To understand that those lines should be better called "windrose lines", one has to know that portolan maps are characterized by the lack of map projection, for cartometric investigation has revealed that no projection was used in portolans, and those straight lines could be loxodromes only if the chart was drawn on a suitable projection.